Frequently Asked Questions: Media Interests

 Q. What three factors can spell success or failure for resale shop owners?

 Education and Networking: Awareness of exactly what you are getting into, and the need for gaining and sharing knowledge.
 A person who opens up without educating themselves about the industry cannot succeed.
 Resale shop management is not as simple as the casual observer thinks.
 Without education on how to open and manage a resale business, new owners can quickly fail.
-NARTS strives to keep resale businesses in business for the benefit of owners, shoppers, suppliers and the image of the industry.
+NARTS strives to keep resale stores in business for the benefit of owners, shoppers, suppliers and the image of the industry.

 Professionalism: Owners must realize that this is a retail business like any other and must be run as such.
 Professionalism is the key.
 Some prospective owners look upon resale as a way to open a shop with little or no inventory investment.
 What they don't realize is that their investment must take another form—an investment in education and professionalism is necessary for success.
 Resale cannot be run as a part time hobby; it takes time, effort and knowledge to succeed.